 When the comic artists of Marvel, DC Comics and other inventors of superheroes, avengers and their allies equipped with supernatural powers or technical gadgets designed their unique subjects, they had – willingly or not – a number of models to build a legend around: Greek, Jewish, Roman, or Nordic mythology.

-While each superhero is equipped with exceptional powers, they all more or less are bound to ‘do the right thing’ and obey a codex, serve community, support the weak and poor and help their country.
+While each superhero is equipped with exceptional powers, they all more or less are bound to ‘do the right thing’ and obey a codex, serve the community, support the weak and poor and help their country.

 Some of the most prominent characters such as Batman, Wolverine, Superman or The Thing also show many other characteristics unique not only in comparison to their ‘co-workers’, but they possess traits also found (or suspected to be present) in the average American, or their forefathers: since all of their fathers once had the status of immigrants and possibly had a different ethnic or religious background.